The following guidelines ensure library staff, members and visitors are provided with a safe and comfortable environment.

 Chatswood Library currently has four rooms that may be booked by students for group study without charge.
 Students can book up to two hours each day.

-- All students must be present at check-in, and show valid student ID.
-A student ID will be retained by the library until the booking is complete.
+• All students must be present at check-in and show valid student ID.

 What is the Creator Space?